Phakopsora pachyrhizi

 Phakopsora pachyrhizi is a plant pathogen.
 It causes Asian soybean rust.

 Hosts

 Phakopsora pachyrhizi is an obligate biotrophic pathogen that causes Asian soybean rust.
 Phakopsora pachyrhizi is able to affect up to 31 different plant species that belong to 17 different genera under natural conditions.
-Experiments in laboratories were able to use Phakopsora pachyrhizi to infect 60 more plant species.
+Experiments in laboratories were able to use P. pachyrhizi to infect 60 more plant species.
 The main hosts are Glycine max (soybean), Glycine soja (wild soybean), and Pachyrhizus erosus (Jicama).